Home| About Us | My Catholic Faith| Catholicism 101| St. Joseph |Tridentine Rite| Sacred Heart Church |Mass Schedule |Vocations

 As of 2013, we have two brothers in the seminary and one of them will soon be ordained, the church itself has gone down in price twice and finally in April of 2012, we were able to obtain a mortgage for the Church and are no longer attached to a lease.
 God has continued to bless us with a priest who offers Mass every Sunday and Holyday for our parish until the ordination of the first of two brothers upcoming ordination in 2015.
 Souls are receiving the last sacraments (Extreme Unction, Confession & Holy Communion) and the growth and miracles of conversion are happening frequently.
 We must recognize how truly blessed we are, owing all of this to the intercession of Our Lady who took pity on our lost souls and brought them to the Truth.
 Indeed this life comes with many crosses, crosses that are impossible to bear without the grace of God and the sweet intercession of His holy Mother.
-We have found out the hard way through this journey, that the length of time within a community does not assure us that one is safe from the temptations of the devil; as we did lose one of the brothers who became a priest, as he became trapped by the temptations of the world and left un-expectantly.
-This difficult time was a humbling experience and it reminded us of how Judas walked away from Christ Himself, and regardless of the miracles and graces God can supply us with, we can always choose to take a wrong turn at any moment.
-It was a sobering reminder that the devil hates any soul trying to do good.
+We have found out the hard way through this journey, that the length of time within a community does not assure us that one is safe from the attacks of the devil.
+These difficult times were humbling experiences and it reminded us of how Judas walked away from Christ Himself, and regardless of the miracles and graces God can supply us with, we can always choose to take a wrong turn at any moment.
+These experiences were a sobering reminder that the devil hates any soul trying to do good.
 "Be sober and watch: because your adversary the devil, as a roaring lion, goeth about seeking whom he may devour."
 (1 Peter 5:8)

 There is no point in going on about the constant